-Where non-selective applications are received for multiple birth or same-year siblings, each sibling within the same year group will be offered a place, even if this exceeds the published admission number.
-This does not apply if a sibling has been allocated a place in our selective stream or has been allocated a place as their Education, Health and Care Plan names the school.
+Where non-selective applications are received for multiple birth or same-year siblings, each sibling within the same year group will be offered a place, where this does not disadvantage other children on the ranked list, i.e. where the siblings are place sequentially on the ranked list, even if this exceeds the published admission number.
+Therefore, this does not apply if a sibling has been allocated a place as their Education, Health and Care Plan names the school and may not apply if a sibling has a selective offer.
+This is because this would disadvantage other children who are ranked between the siblings.